j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.stop.md

 # flags.apex-class-name.summary

-Name of the apex class that will be stopped.
+Name of an apex class to stop.

 # flags.apex-class-name.description